 Manufacturers offer different types of blades for different types of cutting:

 - Crosscut blades typically have a greater TPI count and smaller teeth, designed to smoothly cut wood perpendicular to the wood grain.
 The teeth have tips with alternating bevels—teeth with left-facing bevels are alternated with teeth that have right-facing bevels.

 - Rip-cut blades have a lower TPI count, larger teeth, and deep gullets between teeth.
 They are designed for cutting parallel to the wood grain.
 The teeth on a rip-cut blade are flat-topped to allow them to sever the wood fibers efficiently.

 - Combination blades are engineered to both cross-cut and rip-cut with adequate efficiency, although they will do neither job quite as well as blades specifically intended for the purpose.
 They are a good choice for general framing carpentry or for a casual DIYer who doesn't need great precision.

 As a general rule, woodworkers should have several different blades on hand for each saw they own.
-For instance, on a 10-inch table saw, it's a good idea to have a 40-tooth blade for general purposes, an 80-tooth blade for plywood and veneers, and a specialty ripping blade for making rip cuts.
+For instance, with a 10-inch table saw, it's a good idea to have a 40-tooth blade for general purposes, an 80-tooth blade for plywood and veneers, and a specialty ripping blade for making rip cuts.

-Also keep several blade options on hand for your hand power tools, such as circular saws and saber saws.
+Also keep several blade options on hand for your hand power tools, such as circular saws and jigsaws/ saber saws.
 Blades for circular saws come in the same options as are available for table saws—fine-tooth blades for precision cross-cutting, a coarser blade for rip-cutting, and a combination blade for all-purpose framing carpentry.
 A good blade set for a saber saw or jigsaw will include coarse-tooth blades for quick cutting and rip cuts and fine-tooth blades for smooth crosscuts.
-Specialty blades are also available for cutting ceramics, plastics, and other materials.
+Specialty jigsaw blades are also available for cutting ceramics, plastics, and other materials.